bischat01/SAP-DevOps/README.md

 # SAP-DevOps

-Testing pipeline for Unit Test condition
+Testing the pipeline execution for positive test condition